GENI-NSF/geni-tools/README-omniconfigure.txt

 = Configuring Omni =

-GCF v1.6.2 and later comes with a configuration script (omni-configure.py) that will automatically configure Omni for users with a standard setup.
+GCF/Omni comes with a configuration script (omni-configure) that will automatically configure Omni for users with a standard setup.
 Users with more complicated setups should manually configure Omni.